Where Does He Get Those Wonderful Toys?1 of 12

 His Bat-Grapple attaches to it, his Batarangs fold into it, and of course there's that lead-lined pouch for special occasions.
 Not only is it the source of many of his big, fun moments, but it's nearly as iconic as the bat symbol across his chest.
 When the belt was briefly changed during the early days of Dick Grayson donning the cape and cowl, fans weren't the only ones who had a problem with it - some artists just outright drew it the old way, ignoring editors and the new costume design.

-Batman's protégé Nightwing, the former first Robin, took the Bat-Taser a little farther.
+Nightwing, the former first Robin, took the Bat-Taser a little farther.
 Not only did he also have a single-charge built into his costume (despite it being a lighter, less armored fare than Batman's), but Nightwing has also been seen to charge his dual escrima sticks.
-Zapping foes silly is such a popular, graphic attack, that it's even been incorporated into the upcoming DC Comics fighting video game, Injustice: Gods Among Us.
+Zapping foes silly is such a popular, graphic attack, that it was incorporated into the Injustice video games.

 The Bat Computer is a true showing of Bruce Wayne (and his associates)'s knowledge.
 The computer that can do it all is always about 10 years advanced from anything we could have in our own bat caves at home, and has always been a fun source of a little science fiction in the relatively grounded world of the Bat.